bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 To sort of try to signal to each other, okay, you know what?
 Hey, oh, look, we have consensus.
 You know what I mean?
-It's- But

 Sjors Provoost: 01:07:21

-then you don't like the whole idea of using miners to activate softworks.
+But then you don't like the whole idea of using miners to activate softforks.
-I mean, there is an actual dependence on miners when you want to activate a softwork in a way that's safe.
+I mean, there is an actual dependence on miners when you want to activate a softfork in a way that's safe.
 That's just, that dependence is there because you want the majority of miners to enforce it so that people who upgrade more slowly don't get fooled by all sorts of chain splits.

 NVK: 01:07:40